-- 1. Looked after children or children who were previously looked after (see (i) in Definitions) - 2.
-Children who have a serious medical, physical or psychological condition which makes it essential that they attend Ashley Junior School rather than any other and for whom appropriate medical or psychological evidence can be provided in support of their application. - 3 Children living within the area recognised as Ashley Junior School's designated catchment area (see (ii) in Definitions) who at the time of application have a sibling (see (iii) in Definitions) on the roll of the school or Ashley Infant School who will still be on roll at the time of admission.
-[See 6 for additional children who may be considered under this criterion.] - 4 Children allocated a place at Ashley Infant school in the normal admission round in a previous year because no places were available at the catchment school for their address, and they have not moved house. - 5 Other children living in the catchment area of the school. - 6 Children living out of the catchment area of the school who at the time of application have a sibling (see (iii) in Definitions) on the roll of the school or Ashley Infant School who will still be on roll at the time of admission.
-[Where a sibling was allocated a place at the school or Ashley Infant School in the normal admission round in a previous year because no places were available at the catchment school for their address, the application will be considered under 3, above, subject to the address being the same for both applications.
-In future normal admissions rounds a younger sibling will be considered to have been displaced where they were allocated a place at the school or Ashley Infant School under this criteria as a consequence of their elder sibling' displacement and the address remains same.] - 7 Children living out of the catchment area who at the time of application are on the roll of Ashley Infant School. - 8 Children of staff (see (iv) in Definitions) who have, (1) been employed at the school for two or more years at the time at which the application for admission to the school is made, or (2) have been recruited to fill a vacant post for which there is a demonstrable skill shortage.
+- 3. Children living within the area recognised as Ashley Junior School's designated catchment area (see (ii) in Definitions) who at the time of application have a sibling (see (iii) in Definitions) on the roll of the school or Ashley Infant School who will still be on roll at the time of admission.
+(See 6 for additional children who may be considered under this criterion.) - 4.
+Children allocated a place at Ashley Infant School in the normal admission round in a previous year because no places were available at the catchment school for their address and they have not moved house. - 5.
+Other children living in the catchment area of the school. - 6.
+Children living out of the catchment area of the school who at the time of application have a sibling (see (iii) in Definitions) on the roll of the school or Ashley Infant School who will still be on roll at the time of admission.
+(Where a sibling was allocated a place at the school or Ashley Infant School in the normal admission round in a previous year because no places were available at the catchment school for their address, the application will be considered under 3, above, subject to the address being the same for both applications.
+In future normal admissions rounds a younger sibling will be considered to have been displaced where they were allocated a place at the school or Ashley Infant School under this criteria as a consequence of their elder sibling displacement and the address remains the same.) - 7.
+Children living out of the catchment area who at the time of application are on the roll of Ashley Infant School. - 8.
+Children of staff (see (iv) in Definitions) who have, (1) been employed at the school for two or more years at the time at which the application for admission to the school is made, or (2) have been recruited to fill a vacant post for which there is a demonstrable skill shortage. - 9.
+Other children.